 Personalized presentations and webinars can be developed based on the theme of the event, the desired message, and the audience to be engaged.
 Scroll down for a list of previous speaking engagements, and read previous blog posts on similar topics here.

-- Making Your Organization Soar, Training Insights Podcasts
+Making Your Organization Soar - Training Insights Podcast Interview

-This podcast series, produced by Ottawa-based writer/audio producer Kevin McGowan in partnership with Training magazine, includes one-on-one interviews with fascinating people in the training/learning and development world.
-The three keys to making your organization soar—not just perform—is good economic returns; environmental performance; and the social aspect, particularly employee engagement and collaboration.
+The three keys to making your organization soar—not just perform—are good economic returns; environmental performance; and the social aspect, particularly employee engagement and collaboration.

 - Extracting Value from Sunk & Presumed Costs, CIM Conference 2017